What’s Story Bible?

 Characters are generated based on the Synopsis.

-Meanwhile, Characters directly influences the generation of your story’s Outline, Beats, and Chapter Generator.
+Meanwhile, Characters directly influences the generation of your story’s Outline, Scenes, and Draft.

 Worldbuilding: